jsiu1248/golf_stat_tracker/readme.md

 - I became more comfortable with try and except statements and making sure that the proper errors are shown and easier to debug.
 - I learned query maximum values from tables and then piping it back in python for calculations.
 - I tried using Pandas to converting data into long instead of wide.
 But, for the amount of data I have currently, wide data is fine.
+- I highlighted myself on graphs using a different color.
+I can do it in a more customizable way in Dash.
+- I learned to subtract an old average and the new to get a comparison.
+But, there maybe a simpler way of doing it.

 **What I wasn't about to do**
 Some statistics were no longer needed or would be very hard to calculate, so I chose to disregard them.
 The items are the following